Eurotunnel LeShuttle guide 2026: How to take your car to France

 Boarding begins 25 minutes before LeShuttle’s scheduled departure time, so by then you will need to be in your car and following the direction signs to your train.
 Eventually, you will be on what’s essentially the platform and drive onto the train.

-Medium & Small vehicles will be directed to double-height LeShuttle carriages, with ramps inside the train to reach the upper deck — the experience is similar to using ramps to change levels in multi-storey car parks.
+If you have booked a ticket for a Medium & Small car you will be directed to double-height LeShuttle carriages, with ramps inside the train to reach the upper deck — the experience is similar to using ramps to change levels in multi-storey car parks.

-Be aware that tickets for large vehicles are more expensive because they inevitably require more carriage space than smaller ones.
-LeShuttle carriages for Large vehicles have no upper deck and the walkways in the carriage are modified so that there’s more space for wider cars and vans.
+LeShuttle carriages for Large vehicles have no upper deck and the walkways in the carriage are modified so that there’s more space for wider vehicles.

 How long is the Eurotunnel?